No Cost to Landowners

 Highest Value- Shortest Time

-Welbeck’s approach also maximises values for freeholders.
+Welbeck Strategic Land’s approach also maximises values for landowners.

-As an example, Welbeck recently used its finance and expertise to obtain a planning consent for a site that looked particularly challenging in planning terms.
+As an example, Welbeck Strategic Land recently used its finance and expertise to obtain a planning consent for a site that looked particularly challenging in planning terms.
 Six housebuilders then bid for the site.
 There was a near-100% difference between the lowest offer and the highest, with each offer representing the bidder’s best view of what the land would be worth to them.
-Had the owners aligned themselves from the start with the developer who offered what transpired to be the lowest bid, they would have received little more than half of what eventually proved to be the true value of the land.
+Had the owners aligned themselves from the start with the housebuilder who offered what transpired to be the lowest bid, they would have received little more than half of what eventually proved to be the true value of the land.